Enzyme kinetics

-This example assumes the simplest case of a reaction with one substrate and one product.
-Such cases exist: for example, a mutase such as phosphoglucomutase catalyses the transfer of a phosphate group from one position to another, and isomerase is a more general term for an enzyme that catalyses any one-substrate one-product reaction, such as triosephosphate isomerase.
-However, such enzymes are not very common, and are heavily outnumbered by enzymes that catalyse two-substrate two-product reactions: these include, for example, the NAD-dependent dehydrogenases such as alcohol dehydrogenase, which catalyses the oxidation of ethanol by NAD^{+}.
-Reactions with three or four substrates or products are less common, but they exist.
-There is no necessity for the number of products to be equal to the number of substrates; for example, glyceraldehyde 3-phosphate dehydrogenase has three substrates and two products.

 When enzymes bind multiple substrates, such as dihydrofolate reductase, enzyme kinetics can also show the sequence in which these substrates bind and the sequence in which products are released.
 An example of enzymes that bind a single substrate and release multiple products are proteases, which cleave one protein substrate into two polypeptide products.
 Others join two substrates together, such as DNA polymerase linking a nucleotide to DNA.
-Although these mechanisms are often a complex series of steps, there is typically one rate-determining step that determines the overall kinetics.
-This rate-determining step may be a chemical reaction or a conformational change of the enzyme or substrates, such as those involved in the release of product(s) from the enzyme.
+Although these mechanisms are often a complex series of steps, there is typically one rate-determining step that determines the overall kinetics of the entire process.
+This step may be a chemical reaction or a conformational change of the enzyme or substrates, such as those involved in the release of product(s) from the enzyme.

 Knowledge of the enzyme's structure is helpful in interpreting kinetic data.
 For example, the structure can suggest how substrates and products bind during catalysis; what changes occur during the reaction; and even the role of particular amino acid residues in the mechanism.
 Some enzymes change shape significantly during the mechanism; in such cases, it is helpful to determine the enzyme structure with and without bound substrate analogues that do not undergo the enzymatic reaction.

 Not all biological catalysts are protein enzymes: RNA-based catalysts such as ribozymes and ribosomes are essential to many cellular functions, such as RNA splicing and translation.
 The main difference between ribozymes and enzymes is that RNA catalysts are composed of nucleotides, whereas enzymes are composed of amino acids.
-Ribozymes also perform a more limited set of reactions, although their reaction mechanisms and kinetics can be analysed and classified by the same methods.
+Ribozymes also perform a more limited set of reactions, although their mechanisms and kinetics can be analysed and classified by the same methods.